Habeebah157/Machine-Mindset/README.md

     ! text in orange (warnings or highlights)
     # text in gray (comments)
-    @@ text in purple (and bold)@@ (hunk markers or important notes) -->
+    @@ text in purple (and bold)@@ (hunk markers or important notes)

+    I want to add accessibility like code path
+-->

 [comment]: <> (https://www.makeareadme.com/)